EricGant/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes.
+- [x] Submit via Codegrade by committing and pushing any new changes.
-- [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
+- [x] Create a pull request to merge `<firstName-lastName>` branch into `main`.
-- [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
+- [x] Please don't merge your own pull request and make sure **you are on your own repo**.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+The DOM is the programming interface for HTML / XML documents.
+It represents the page so that programs can change the document structure, style, and content.
+It represents the document as both nodes and objects.

 2. What is an event?
+An event is any action happening on the system.
+Keypresses, mouse clicks, mouse movement, scroll, etc
 3. What is an event listener?
+An event listener looks for a specific event and runs a function when that event is passed.

 4. Why would we convert a NodeList into an Array?
+When you want to make changes in the dom without editing the original nodelist.

 5. What is a component?
+Components are reusable functions used to add data to the page with the DOM.